Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter31.md

 3. On the left another menu will appear => tap **Web Order Settings**.
 4. First option you can activate is **Pickup**.
 > **note:** On inzzii there is a distinction in-between shops that have Pickup and/or Delivery within a town.
 But the most commonly used and easiest one is Pickup for a shop.
 When you activate this setting the next step is need => Enter your **Opening Hours for Pickup**.
 There are many reasons why a shop has different **Hours for Pickup Orders** compared to its opening hours.

 - **Activate a day of the week**.
 - Fill in the **Start and End time for Pickup** of the day.
 - Repeat this for all the days you are open for Pickup orders.

-5. Second option you can activate is ##**Delivery**.
+5. Second option you can activate is **Delivery**.
 > **note:** When you activate this setting you will need to enter you **Opening Hours for Delivery**.
 There are situation where shops want to deliver its orders within a certain time frame because the scooter boys 😉 ride out until a certain time.

 - **Activate a day of the week**.
 - Fill in the **Start and End time for Delivery** of that day.
 - Repeat this for all the days you are open for Delivery orders.

 6. **Kiosk (Take away and Eat in)**.
-> **note:**
+> **note:** We understand this Kiosk setting sounds a bit confusing compared to the previous two settings.
+The main difference is that Delivery and Pickup are used by people from outside your shop and from their own device.
+On the other hand, Kiosk orders are made within your shop on a touchscreen that you provide your customers to order from inzzii.
+- As the text shows, Kiosk allows fast check-out.
+You can either choose =>
+- **E-mail address**
+- **Phone Number**
+- Or a customer has to **use both** to identify itself.

 7. The last option you can activate is **inzzii Table**.
-> **note:** If you work with tables in your restaurant, you can let your customers order without a clerk.
+> **note:** If you work with tables in your restaurant, **you can let your customers order without a clerk**.
 By activating this option and adding a table number, a **unique QR code** for this table at your restaurant will be created.
 This QR code can for example be printed on a sticker and this sticker can be put on the table.
 If the customer scans this QR code they will go to your inzzii webshop with the according table number.
-So the order they create will be connected to their table and be processed accordingly in the Inzzii POS app.
+So the **Table Order** they create will be processed accordingly in the Inzzii POS app.

 - Press add to add a table
-- Fill in the table number and press on the save icon at the start of the line
+- Fill in the table number and press on the save icon at the start of the line.
 - A unique QR code will be created for this table by the system.
-- At the top you can press on download
+- At the top you can press on download to get all the QR-codes.

 8. Tap **Save**.